jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Home_Work/Assignment_1.md

   - Remove <answerHere> and replace with your actual answer
   - Yes, remove the “<” and “>” characters, too
 - **Turn in your answers as the .txt file on Canvas by uploading your file.**
-- **This assignment is worth # points.**
-  - Assignments account for 70% of your final grade.

 **!!!
 Hint**: If the question asks for a command, write out the full command line entry as you would write it on the command line to generate the requested task.